 - Word study tools.
 A few times in the study you will be asked to do a word study.
 My favorite tool for word studies is Blue Letter Bible.
 Here is a video where I show you how to use this resource.

-How and When to Use Commentaries of the Gospel of John
+How and When to Use a John 1 Commentary

 Commentaries can be a great resource when used at the right time.
 Please don’t go to your commentaries too early!
 First, do your own study of the passage and allow the Holy Spirit to teach and reveal God’s truth to you.

 There is such an amazing joy that comes when you find truth for yourself.
 If you look to outside sources prior to your own diligent study, you rob yourself of this joy.

 However, commentaries can be a great tool for checking your interpretation of the scriptures.
 If your understanding of a particular passage has some substantial variances from trusted commentaries, it may be worth re-considering your interpretation.

 So, after you finish your study guide, here are a couple of commentaries of John chapter 1 to refer to.

 Matthew Henry; Weirsbe Commentary of the New Testament

 This post contains affiliate links.
 Read my full affiliate disclosure.